The Timeless Legacy of Rock Hudson

 Health Struggles and Public Revelation

-Hudson's public image was that of a quintessential Hollywood leading man—handsome, charming, and talented.
-However, his private life was carefully managed to maintain this image.
-The revelation of his AIDS diagnosis and his sexuality was met with both support and controversy, but it ultimately led to greater awareness and understanding of the disease.
+Hudson was seen as the perfect Hollywood leading man—handsome and talented.
+However, his private life was kept secret.
+The revelation of his AIDS diagnosis sparked support and controversy but also increased understanding of the disease.

 Lasting Impact and Legacy